openzipkin/brave/brave-impl/README.md

 The span state is bound to the request thread using ThreadLocal variable.
 When you start new threads it means that the span state that was set in the request thread is not available in those new threads.
 The ServerSpanThreadBinder allows you to bind the original span state to the new thread.
-See also next section: brave and multi threading.
+See also the section below: 'brave and multi threading'.

 ## about trace filters ##